yssl/QFEnter/README.md

 There is even no command for 'open in new vertical split window'.

 They are confusing and bothers me every time, so I wrote a simple plugin to make up for these weak points.
+It's name comes from the most basic method for opening a file in Quickfix window - the `<Enter>` key.

 ## Usage